Tax Preparation Help

 • Separation of liability, which applies to joint filers who are divorced, widowed, legally separated, or who have not lived together for the 12 months ending on the date on which election of this relief is filed.

-• Equitable relief, which applies to all joint filers who do not qualify for innocent spouse relief or separation of liability and to married residents of community property states who did not file joint returns.
+• Equitable relief, which applies to all joint filers who do not qualify for innocent spouse relief or separation of liability.

 Innocent spouse relief and separation of liability apply only to items incorrectly reported on or omitted from the return.
-If a spouse does not qualify for innocent spouse relief or separation of liability, the IRS may grant equitable relief.
+If a spouse does not qualify for innocent spouse relief or separation of liability, or relief from liability arising from community property law, the IRS may grant equitable relief.

 Each of these kinds of relief have different requirements.
 You must file Form 8857 to request relief under any of these categories.
 Publication 971 explains these kinds of relief and who may qualify for them.
 You can also find information on our website at www.irs.gov.